St. Patrick Church Opens in 1891; Dominican Sisters Open Parish School in 1893

 New Aquinas Academy for Girls Opens in 1957

-With the former Aquinas Academy building vacant, St. Patrick Catholic School moved down the hill to occupy it.
+With the former Aquinas Academy building vacant, Saint Patrick Catholic School moved down the hill to occupy it.

-Former St. Patrick School on J Street Demolished in 1992; Property Later Dedicated to Grotto & Rectory for Parish Priest
+Former Saint Patrick Catholic School on J Street Demolished in 1992; Property Later Dedicated to Grotto & Rectory for Parish Priest

 A Legacy of Faith and Learning in Tacoma

-St. Pat’s has a long tradition of providing a formative education to children in North Tacoma.
+Saint Patrick Catholic School has a long tradition of providing a formative education to children in North Tacoma.
 What was started by the Tacoma Dominican Sisters in 1893 is now a pre-kindergarten through 8th grade community (primary through middle school) staffed by committed teachers with specialties in literacy, music, art and physical education as well as Spanish and technology.
-St. Pat’s has maintained the original mission of the Dominican Sisters — to provide a quality Catholic education in order to nourish the faith life of our students.
+Saint Patrick Catholic School has maintained the original mission of the Dominican Sisters— to provide a quality Catholic education in order to nourish the faith life of our students.